tkmagesh/Nutanix-GoFoundation-Dec-2024/notes.md

 - typically, a folder with go files
 - all the code in all the files of the package are considered to belong to the package
 - public entity names MUST start with uppercase

+## Concurrency
+### sync.WaitGroup
+- Semaphore based counter
+- Has the ability to block the execution of a function until the counter becomes 0